IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/syllabus.md

 *   [IDEO’s Human-centered Design Toolkit]([http://www.ideo.com/work/human-centered-design-toolkit)
 *   _Steal like an Artist_ by Austin Kleon
 *   _Writing for Visual Thinkers: A Guide for Artists and Designers_ by Andrea Marks.
-*   _Universal Methods of Design_ by Bella Martin and Bruce Hanington

 ### REQUIRED READINGS